EDCD/EDMarketConnector/docs/Releasing.md

-#Introduction
+Introduction
+===

 This document aims to enable anyone to quickly get up to speed on how to:

 1. Build a Windows .exe for the application
 1. Package that .exe into an .msi file for distribution